 Employees are safer when you’re around.
 You limit the risk of accidents at work, and subsequently, reduce injury-related sick leave.

 The IOSH Managing Safely course shows you how to put people at the heart of your health and safety work.

 By keeping them safe from harm, you’ll reduce their chances of getting hurt, but also limit injury-related leave and sick days.
 That will give you purpose and a cause to work towards, beyond your to-do list

-The training shows you how to reduce the risk of liability by decreasing the chance of accidents, improve efficiency and realistically control hazards with cost-effective means.
+The training shows you how to reduce the risk of liability by decreasing the chance of accidents, improving efficiency and realistically controlling hazards with cost-effective means.

 You can use Managing Safely as a fiscal management tool.

 If your managers are asking you to cut your health and safety budget or contribute commercially, ask to do the Managing Safely course.
 With the training, you’ll:

 - Appropriately control hazards based on realistic assessment, so you’re not spending unnecessarily

 Considering risks from a commercial perspective is an impressive attribute and not one that your senior staff can ignore when your annual review rolls around.